 6. Your PC will automatically restart.

-7. Hence, Watch the monitor to see if the computer displays the BIOS Utility keys and enter it to initiate BIOS utility.
+7. Hence, Watch the monitor to see if the computer displays the BIOS Utility keys and enter them to initiate BIOS utility.

 9. Finally, after done configuring the BIOS, save the settings, and exit the BIOS utility.